On a bus through the Andes - Bussing Andes

-I found this historic South American travel legend to be far removed from my 10-hour bus ride from Cuenca to Quito, Ecuador.
+I found this historic South American travel legend of bussing through the Andes to be far removed from my 10-hour bus ride from Cuenca to Quito, Ecuador.

 The ride was not, however, without its moments.